-No wonder, SWIFT code is also referred to as BIC
+No wonder, the SWIFT code is also referred to as BIC

-BIC is also an abbreviation which stands for ‘Business Identifier Code’
+BIC is also an abbreviation that stands for ‘Business Identifier Code’

-In my own experience, it’s either you’re asked of SWIFT code or BIC.
-So, always remember that SWIFT CODE and BIC are the same code which I will be showing you (Nigerian Banks’ Swift Codes or BIC).
+In my own experience, it’s either you’re asked for a SWIFT code or BIC.
+So, always remember that SWIFT CODE and BIC are the same codes that I will be showing you (Nigerian Banks’ Swift Codes or BIC).

-Also note that SWIFT code or BIC is used to identify headquarter of your bank.
+Also, note that the SWIFT code or BIC is used to identify the headquarters of your bank.
 If they need to identify your bank’s branch (that you’re using exactly), they’ll ask for your bank sorting code instead which is just 6 characters which are figures.

 SWIFT Code or BIC is usually 8 or 11 characters.
 And if it’s 8, it identifies the headquarters but if it’s 11 characters, it identifies the branch.
-But all Swift codes of Nigerian Banks are just 8 characters, meaning that it will identifies the headquarter of your bank.
+But all Swift codes of Nigerian Banks are just 8 characters, meaning that it will identify the headquarters of your bank.

 You may also want to know how they get these SWIFT codes for Nigerian Banks right?
 Okay, I’ll tell you.

-BIC or Swift codes of Nigerian Banks are gotten just like other banks or financial institution in the world.
+BIC or Swift codes of Nigerian Banks are just like other banks or financial institutions in the world.
 Here is how they’re gotten;

 Note the first 8 characters long and then the next 3 characters.
-And I will be using GT bank swift code (GTBINGLA) as specimen for you to understand better;
+I will be using the GT bank swift code (GTBINGLA) as a specimen for you to understand better;

-- 4 characters that comes FIRST stands for BANK Code which are letters (e.g GTBI)
+- 4 characters that come FIRST stand for BANK Code which are letters (e.g. GTBI)

-- 2 characters that comes NEXT stands for country code (for Nigeria, it is NG)
+- 2 characters that come NEXT stand for country code (for Nigeria, it is NG)

-- The NEXT 2 characters stands for Location code of headquarter Bank (for GT, it Lagos, so Location code is LA)
+- The NEXT 2 characters stand for the Location code of the headquarters Bank (for GT, it is Lagos, so the Location code is LA)

-That’s how Guaranty Trust Bank got their own Swift code, which is GTBI + NG + LA which is equal to GTBINLA.
+That’s how Guaranty Trust Bank got its own Swift code, which is GTBI + NG + LA which is equal to GTBINLA.

-But what if you see 11 characters long swift code, what does the last 3 characters stands for?
+But what if you see 11 characters long swift code, What do the last 3 characters stand for?

-- The LAST 3 characters stands for Branch code.
+- The LAST 3 characters stand for Branch code.

-But in most cases, only the 8 character will be good especially if you’re using your Nigerian Bank Swift Code.
+But in most cases, only the 8 characters will be good especially if you’re using your Nigerian Bank Swift Code.

-Now, let talk about what you’re here to check – all BIC or Swift codes of Nigerian Banks;
+Now, let’s talk about what you’re here to check – all BIC or Swift codes of Nigerian Banks;

 Here are the SWIFT codes for all Nigerian Banks in ascending order: